dribnet/purvs/README.md

-## PS4 Part 4
+## PS4 Part 5

-Added randomness to the position, width, and height of the circles.
-This makes them look like a creepy organic catseye marble which I think looks really cool.
-I also made the colors of the rings rotate as you zoom in as well to add some more detail.
+Updated the tour path to show off various parts of my design.
+I belive this design would work well as a large print or wallpaper.
+I could also see it as a cinematic fly-through as the way the number of rings increases as you zoom in could make for an interesting experience.